AI Workshop: learn to build apps with AI →

 Installation-less command execution

-There is another great feature of npm, which is allowing to run commands without first installing them.
+There is another great feature of npm, which allows running commands without first installing them.

 This is pretty useful, mostly because: